deusExMac/TwitterSearch/README.md

      - ``[<list of tweet ids>]``: list of tweet ids, separated by whitespace.
 Can be one or more.
 If a file name containing tweet ids is provided with the -f option and a list of tweet ids as arguments, these two lists are merged.

      For each successfully retrieved tweet, a set of fields are displayed that include: id, author id, date created, type ( op (meaning original tweet), reply, retweed etc) and the actual content/text of the tweet.
+If no tweet exists with such id, nothing is returned/displayed.

      #### get example